marievcarter/TTS/README.md

 # TTS
-Text to Speech project - using Mozilla SpeechSynthesis API
+Text to Speech Interactions - using Mozilla SpeechSynthesis API

-  1. Reads a section of text aloud.
+  Reads text aloud and allows for navigation and modification of playback through different interfaces.
+This version is designed specifically for reading academic articles where the document will likely be split up into pages, sections and sentences rather than continuous or organized into chapters.

+  ###Features:
-  2. Set reading speed dynamically through interface.
+  - Set reading speed
-  3. User can skip to previous and later sentences using buttons on the screen.
+  - Skip to next or previous sentence
+  - Skip to next or previous section
+  - Skip to next or previous page

+##Touchpad Version

+###Secondary Keyboard Shortcuts

+##Dials Version